 How to Set Up a Music Blog on Tumblr

 Making a blog on Tumblr is easy, but you still need to put some thought into choosing your username, theme, and description.
 To get started, just follow these steps:

 - When you visit Tumblr’s homepage, you’ll be prompted to sign in or create a new account.
 Click the blue “Sign Up” button.

 - You’ll be taken to a login screen which will ask you for the email address and password you’d like to use.

 Choose a unique URL.
-All URLS are formatted as “username (dot) tumblr (dot) com,” and you can’t have a username someone else has already registered.
+All URLs are formatted as “username (dot) Tumblr (dot) com,” and you can’t have a username someone else has already registered.
 Try to use your band name, or the name you use as a solo artist.
-If it’s already taken, use something as similar as possible, like the same username with dashes in between the words.
-Avoid clogging your URL with numbers, which can make you difficult to remember.
+If it’s already taken, use something as similar as possible, as the same username with dashes in between the words.
+Avoid clogging your URL with numbers, which can make it difficult to remember.

 - You can also choose a title for your blog, which can be anything and can be changed at any time.

 - Make sure you fill out the “description” area with some brief information about your band or solo act.

 Tumblr’s “theme garden” has over 1,000 different layouts to choose from.
 Make sure you choose an uncluttered theme that presents your content in a simple, easy-to-navigate fashion.
 Since you’re likely to be posting primarily audio files, you might want to avoid the themes that are geared specifically toward text or high-res photographs.
 Since Tumblr lets users customize their themes, the sky’s the limit when it comes to what your page ultimately looks like.
 You can customize your theme in two ways: